melaniehubbard-ds/melaniehubbard-ds.github.io/index.md

 # DS Instruction and Project Examples
-The following are examples of work I have done in the past, the intent being to help us have conversations about this kind of work and to possibly inspire new assignments, workshops, projects, etc. Many of the examples have an accompanying video that provide more contex.
-Some of the assignments I have designed or codesigned with faculty can be found in [Project CORA](https://www.projectcora.org/users/melanie-hubbard).
-More projects can be found at [ds.lmu.edu](https://ds.lmu.edu/).
+The following are examples of work I have done in the past.
+I have catagoriezed them as either class projects, meaning DS projects I have led classes through, or instruction, which is a broader catagory that gets into specific instruction methods and sessions.
+The intent of this resource is to ihelp us have conversations about this kind of work you or the faculty and students you work with might be interested in.
+I made accompanying (rambling) videos to provide more contex.
+Other examples of my work can be found in [Project CORA](https://www.projectcora.org/users/melanie-hubbard), an assignment repository and on [ds.lmu.edu](https://ds.lmu.edu/) (Everything under "projects" I worked on.
+Some of them are quite old and much less impressive.)

 ## Table of Contents